asmeurer/prefsync/README.md

 automatically convert them back and forth to human-readable (and git trackable) XML, using some tools that come with Mac OS X.

+# Installing

+You can install it with conda using

+    conda install -c asmeurer prefsync

+Or using pip

+    pip install prefsync

+Or from the git source

+    python setup.py install

+Or you can just run it from the checkout, with

+    python -m prefsync

+Once you install it, use the command `prefsync`.

 # How it works

 It's actually quite simple.
 The heavy work is done for us by the operating